eugeneswalker/gitlab-chart/doc/advanced/external-object-storage/azure-minio-gateway.md

 ## Conclusion

 You can proceed to use this gateway with any client with s3-compability.
-Your webapp url will be the `s3 endpoint`, storage account name will be your `accesskey` and storage account key will be your `secretkey`.
+Your webapp URL will be the `s3 endpoint`, storage account name will be your `accesskey`, and storage account key will be your `secretkey`.

 ## Reference